camunda/camunda-docs/docs/apis-tools/web-modeler-api/index.md

 ---
-id: index
+id: overview
-title: Web Modeler API (REST)
+title: "Overview"
+slug: /apis-tools/web-modeler-api/overview
 sidebar_position: 1
 description: "Web Modeler API is a REST API and provides access to Web Modeler data.
 Requests and responses are in JSON notation."
 ---